girlbossceo/conduwuit/docs/deploying/generic.md

 Prebuilt fully static musl binaries can be downloaded from the latest tagged release [here](https://github.com/girlbossceo/conduwuit/releases/latest) or `main` CI branch workflow artifact output.
-These also include Debian packages.
+These also include Debian/Ubuntu packages.

-These binaries have jemalloc and io_uring statically linked and included with them.
+These binaries have jemalloc and io_uring statically linked and included with them, so no additional dynamic dependencies need to be installed.

 Alternatively, you may compile the binary yourself.
-We recommend using Nix (or [Lix](https://lix.systems) to build conduwuit as this has the most guaranteed reproducibiltiy and easiest to get a build environment and output going.
+We recommend using Nix (or [Lix](https://lix.systems)) to build conduwuit as this has the most guaranteed reproducibiltiy and easiest to get a build environment and output going.
+This also allows easy cross-compilation.

+You can run the `nix build -L .#static-x86_64-unknown-linux-musl-all-features` or `nix build -L .#static-aarch64-unknown-linux-musl-all-features` commands based on architecture to cross-compile the necessary static binary located at `result/bin/conduit`.
+This is reproducible with the static binaries produced in our CI.

 Otherwise, follow standard Rust project build guides (installing git and cloning the repo, getting the Rust toolchain via rustup, installing LLVM toolchain + libclang for RocksDB, installing liburing for io_uring and RocksDB, etc).

+## Migrating from Conduit

+As mentioned in the README, there is little to no steps needed to migrate from Conduit.
+As long as you are using the RocksDB database backend, just replace the binary / container image / etc.

+**Note**: If you are relying on Conduit's "automatic delegation" feature, this will **NOT** work on conduwuit and you must configure delegation manually.
+This is not a mistake and no support for this feature will be added.

+See the `[global.well_known]` config section, or configure your web server appropriately to send the delegation responses.

 ## Adding a conduwuit user